postsharp/PostSharp.Documentation/conceptual/CustomPatterns/Aspects/Applying/apply-to-single-declaration.md

 title: "Adding Aspects to a Single Declaration Using Attributes"
 product: "postsharp"
 categories: "PostSharp;AOP;Metaprogramming"
+summary: "The document discusses how to add aspects to a single declaration using attributes in PostSharp, using a `Trace` aspect as an example."
 ---
 # Adding Aspects to a Single Declaration Using Attributes